 A prolonged restriction on AMG's ability to access the capital markets and additional financing may negatively affect the Company's ability to fund future innovations and capital projects.
 AMG's financing risk was mitigated in November 2021 with the Company's refinancing.
-In November 2021, the Company entered into a new \$350 million 7-year senior secured term loan B facility ("term loan") and a \$200 million 5-year senior secured revolving credit facility ("revolver").
+In November 2021, the Company entered into a new \$350 million 7-year senior secured term loan B facility

+("term loan") and a \$200 million 5-year senior secured revolving credit facility ("revolver").
 The total facility amount of \$550 million replaces AMG's existing credit facility and extends our term loan maturity from 2025 to 2028 and revolver maturity from 2023 to 2026.
-Our financing risk is further mitigated by the year-end 2021 liquidity of \$508 million.
+Our financing risk is further mitigated by the year-end 2022 liquidity of \$532 million.
+AMG's exposure to rising interest rates is substantially mitigated as a majority of the company's outstanding debt facilities are either fixed-rate facilities or fixed due to interest rate swaps for the next several years.
+AMG has an average interest charge across its two main debt instruments of 5%.
 AMG's future liquidity is dependent on the Company's continued compliance with the terms and conditions of its credit facility and its ability to refinance.
-As of December 31, 2021, the Company was in compliance with all financial covenants.
+As of December 31, 2022, the Company was in compliance with all financial covenants.